Jeffrey Bardos, CEO

 Cathleen Blood, Partner & Director of Marketing

-My role at Speritas is to help potential clients understand why we’re so different from thousands of other brokers.
-Not a simple task, but made a lot easier by our great reputation and experience!
+My role at Speritas is to help potential clients understand why we’re so different from other commercial finance advisors.
+So I focus a lot of my time on telling stories that speak to our great reputation and experience!

 While I began my career at the New York Federal Reserve Bank, I’ve spent the past 15 years embedded in the new media and digital world.
 I’ve started online businesses and I continue to help organizations with their overall online presence, including website visibility, local SEO, content creation, email communications and social media.

 As a perpetual entrepreneur, I understand the extraordinary devotion business owners demonstrate every day.
-I also understand the resource challenges you face – in particular, issues around managing people and scaling a business for growth.
+I also understand the resource challenges we all face – in particular, issues around managing people and scaling a business for growth.

-Having experienced both entrepreneurial success and failures, I have a special interest in women-owned businesses and the funding challenges they continue to face despite recent advances.
-I’m an active participant in local women’s business development programs and networking groups, including Woman Owned Greenwich, and I welcome the opportunity to speak to women’s entrepreneurial groups about both traditional start-up funding and funding alternatives.
+Having experienced both entrepreneurial success and failure, I have a special interest in women-owned businesses and the funding challenges they continue to face despite recent advances.
+I’m an active participant in local women’s business development programs and networking groups, including Woman Owned Greenwich, and I welcome the opportunity to speak to women’s entrepreneurial groups about both traditional funding and financing alternatives.

 Even though the Women’s Business Ownership Act passed in 1988, (women could finally take out a business loan without a male cosigner), female entrepreneurs still face significant obstacles when trying to access capital.
 Through Speritas, I hope to build greater awareness among women of appropriate alternative (nonbank) funding sources.